GET THE 411…

 TIP JORDAN | CONTRIBUTOR

 Noticing the lack of black heroines in the media, and the surplus amount of stereotypical characters.
-To change the perception by mixing the characteristics of X-Men’s, Storm and Metroid’s, Samus with a New York City backdrop.
-With many influences like Akira Toriyama, Osamu Tezuka, Katsuhiro Otomo, Bengus, Akiman, Kentaro Miura and Hayao Miyazaki.
+To change the perception by mixing the characteristics of X-Men’s Storm and Metroid’s Samus with a New York City backdrop.
+Many of his influences like Akira Toriyama, Osamu Tezuka, Katsuhiro Otomo, Bengus, Akiman, Kentaro Miura and Hayao Miyazaki originated while he attended High School.